1901 Columbia Blue and White football team: Week 13: Carlisle

-Postseason
+After the season

 In his review of the 1901 football season, Charles Edward Patterson wrote: "Morley, stocky, muscular, not to be denied his two yards help or no help (and three times two means six, or a first down, you know!) able to repeat indefinitely, the best interferer in present day football, a forty yard punter and a drop-kicker who can actually score."

 Morley took over as the team's head coach the following year.